Sekuuuu/Food-System/README.md

 # Food-System
-A food system for an organization or institute to manage their in-house cafeteria through an online platform.
+A food system for an organization or institute to manage its in-house cafeteria.
+Uses MERN stack.